learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 Before trying to solve a data related problem, it is important that a data scientist/analyst has a clear understanding of the problem domain.
 The questions generally asked at this stage might include:

-* How much or how many? e.g. Identifying number of new customers likely to join your company in next quarter.
+* How much or how many?
+E.g. Identifying number of new customers likely to join your company in next quarter.
 (Regression analysis)

-* Which category? e.g. Assigning a document to a given category for a document management system.
+* Which category?
+E.g. Assigning a document to a given category for a document management system.
 (Classification analysis)

-* Which group? e.g. Creating a number of a groups (segments) of your customers based on their monetary value.
+* Which group?
+E.g. Creating a number of a groups (segments) of your customers based on their monetary value.
 (Clustering)

-* Is this weird? e.g. Detecting suspicious activities of a customers by a credit card company to identify potential fraud.
+* Is this weird?
+E.g. Detecting suspicious activities of a customers by a credit card company to identify potential fraud.
 (Anomaly detection)

-* Which option should be taken? e.g. Recommending new products (e.g. movies/books/music by Amazon) to exisating customers (Recommendation systems)
+* Which option should be taken?
+E.g. Recommending new products (such as movies, books or music) to existing customers (Recommendation systems)

 <img src='domain.gif'>